revzet77/COP4331C_Group01/artifacts/architecture.md

 # Input/Output

-Keyboard input -> Fun stuff on the screen
+Keyboard input will move the player around, as well as fire/use any weapons.
+The result will be the movement of the player on the screen and a fun, interactive experience for the user.

 # Error Processing